philipturner/metal-float64/README.md

 Furthermore, the library will emulate 64-bit integer atomics by randomly assigning locks to a certain memory address.
 The client must allocate a lock buffer, then enter it when loading their GPU binary at runtime.
 At runtime, a carefully selected series of 32-bit atomics performs a load, store, or cmpxchg without data races. i64/u64/f64 atomics will be implemented on top of these primitives, matching the capabilities of other data types in the MSL specification.
 Atomics will only be available through function calls.

-Some Metal language types, such as matrices and packed vectors, are not supported.
-These have little utility, but would require investing significant time to implement.
-Users can easily create custom data structures for small matrix multiplications, or for packing double-precision vectors into 8-byte alignments. `double` vectors also have a quirk that differentiates them from `float`:
+Small matrix types, such as `double4x4`, are not yet implemented.
+These have little utility, but implementing them requires significant effort.
+Users can perform matrix multiplications by multiplying each column of the matrix separately.
+Regarding vector types, `vec<double, N>` has a quirk that differentiates it from `vec<float, N>`:

 ```metal
 float3 fvector = ...;